toknapp/scemini/README.md

 ### Copyright and License

-All code is available to you under the Apache2 license, available at http://opensource.org/licenses/mit-license.php and also in the [LICENSE](LICENSE) file.
+All code is available to you under the MIT license, available at http://opensource.org/licenses/mit-license.php and also in the [LICENSE](LICENSE) file.
 Copyright [Ivan Morozov], 2017.